FreeCAD/FreeCAD-documentation/wiki/Part_JoinConnect.md

 ## Scripting

-The Join tools can by used in [macros](macros.md) and from the python console by using the following function:
+The Join tools can by used in [macros](macros.md) and from the python console by using the following function   *

 **BOPTools.JoinFeatures.makeConnect(name)**
 -   Creates an empty Connect feature.
 The \'Objects\' property must be assigned explicitly, afterwards.
 -   Returns the newly created object.

-Connect can also be applied to plain shapes, without the need to have a document object, via:
+Connect can also be applied to plain shapes, without the need to have a document object, via   *

 **Part.BOPTools.JoinAPI.connect(list_of_shapes, tolerance = 0.0)**

  This can be useful for making custom Python scripted features.

-Example:  {{code|code=
+Example   *  {{code|code=
 import Part
 j = Part.BOPTools.JoinFeatures.makeConnect(name= 'Connect')
 j.Objects = FreeCADGui.Selection.getSelection()
-}} The tool itself is implemented in Python, see {{FileName|/Mod/Part/BOPTools/JoinFeatures.py}} ([Github link](https://github.com/FreeCAD/FreeCAD/blob/master/src/Mod/Part/BOPTools/JoinFeatures.py)) under where FreeCAD is installed.
+}} The tool itself is implemented in Python, see **/Mod/Part/BOPTools/JoinFeatures.py** ([Github link](https   *//github.com/FreeCAD/FreeCAD/blob/master/src/Mod/Part/BOPTools/JoinFeatures.py)) under where FreeCAD is installed.

 ## History